gitJackG/cpp-projects/README.md

 # CPP PROJECTS
-Directory for small cpp projects that can lead to bigger projects.
+Repo for small cpp projects that can lead to bigger projects.